Back to zamacoin.org

 Mining & Emission Schedule

-Halving schedule N/A — single miner Every 4 years (reward cuts in half)
+Halving schedule Every 4 years (reward cuts in half)

-Mining algorithm RandomX — CPU only RandomX — CPU only
+Mining algorithm RandomX — CPU only, no ASICs

 Why We Launch at 4 Million ZAM